pille1842/qwiki/README.md

 ## Initial set of pages

 Initially, the Qwiki distribution comes with several pages:
-* HomePage, which is just what it says.
+* FrontPage, which is just what it says and the default page that is loaded when you visit your wiki.
 * PageNotFound, which is displayed when you try to view a page that doesn't exist (Error 404).
 * FindPage, which contains the search forms for title and full-text search and